 (b) setting out the day on which that is to occur.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (5) If there is a change in the name or contact details of a network operator, the network operator must, within 10 working days after the day on which the change occurs, give the Director a notice setting out the new name or contact details.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (6) A notice under this regulation must be in a form approved by the Director.